SalesLentz/sms_queue/README.md

 # SmsQueue

-Provides mass sms sending capability to your Ruby on Rails application.
+Provides SMS mass mailing capability to your Ruby on Rails application.
-A batch sms sending job is splitted into single jobs for each recipient and pushed into a queue.
+A batch job is splitted into single jobs for each recipient and pushed into a queue.
 The queue will be processed in background to not affect your applications response time.
-The final sms sending will be done via an third-party sms gateway
+The final SMS sending will be done via an third-party SMS gateway

 Processing the jobs in background is done with the help of [http://mperham.github.com/sidekiq](http://mperham.github.com/sidekiq).
 Please check the requirements of Sidekiq if you want to use this gem.